jordz3/LoRa-Lab/README.md

+# Acknowledgements

+The LoRa Library this module has been based of was created by Sandeep Mistry at: https://github.com/sandeepmistry/arduino-LoRa/blob/master/API.md

+This project uses code that is MIT licensed located at https://github.com/sandeepmistry/arduino-LoRa/blob/master/LICENSE.

 # LoRa-Lab Set-Up Instructions

 The aim of this lab is to explore the behaviour of wireless channels and LoRa physical parameters in an experimental setting using TTGO T-beams.